jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week2.md

 # Week 2: Revisiting the Fundamentals and Exploring New Tools

-I decided to set aside this week to reinforce my understanding of key tools and foundational topics.
+I decided to set aside this week to reinforce my understanding of key tools and foundational topics before moving on.
 Even though it took a while to go through, I’m glad I went back to the basics.
-A lot of these tools were things I’d learned but never really applied, so they didn’t stick.
+A lot of these tools were things I’d learned but never really applied, so they didn’t stick!

-Thinking back to my time as an SRE, I remember so many instances where leveraging some of these concepts would’ve made troubleshooting so much easier.

-Well... at least I know now! 😅

 <img src="https://github.com/jessica-nguyen-it/RHEL9-Homelab-AWS/blob/main/assets/miscellaneous/Funny-businessman-swimming-underwater.jpg?raw=true" alt="Funny businessman underwater" width="500"/>

-#### Anyways, to keep things light (and leave room for the more fun stuff), here’s a quick list of what I reviewed:
+#### To keep things light (and leave room for the more fun stuff), here’s a quick list of what I reviewed:

 - Linux security and access control fundamentals: account types, ACLs, privilege escalation, user management, and file ownership/permissions
 - System documentation tools: `--help`, man pages, `apropos`, `mandb`, `info`, and `/usr/share/doc`